wilsonliaows/docs/connectors/netsuite.md

 ![Assign integration role](/assets/images/connectors/netsuite/setup-integration-user-2.png)
 *Assign integration role to user*

-Once you've set up your integration user, you're ready to connect to NetSuite on Workato!

 ### 5. Create access token
 Finally, create an access token for the integration user.
+Go to *Setup*>*Users/Roles*>*Access Tokens*>*New*.

 ![Setup > Users/Roles > Access Tokens > New](/assets/images/connectors/netsuite/access-token.png)
 *In NetSuite, go to Setup>Users/Roles>Access Tokens>New*

-Select the integration record, integration user and role we created earlier, then save.
-Save the token ID and token secret. his will be used for connecting to NetSuite on Workato.
+Select the integration record, integration user and role we created earlier, then click save.
+Record the token ID and token secret somewhere and keep it confidential.
+This will be used for connecting to NetSuite on Workato.

 ### 6. Connect to NetSuite on Workato
 NetSuite asks for the following information to connect.